 Christmas gatherings are the cherry on the cake for kids; the chance to show off their sack-full of toys.
 Factor this into your timings and allow them to play first so that by the time you bring the food out, your child is hungry.
 This also means that you’re able to keep a close eye on what they are putting on their plate.
 Be careful that, just because you’re watching them, you don’t provide a running commentary on what they’re doing.
 Don’t try to encourage them to eat – that will slowly happen all on its own – but do offer praise when they try something new.
-The best thing you can do is try that Rudolph Turkey Burger yourself, smile and share how great it tastes!
+The best thing you can do is try these Piccolo Cherry Tomato Santa’s yourself, smile and share how great it tastes!

 Festive foods they’ll love

-- Festive Puff Pizzas.
-With Piccolo cherry tomatoes® acting as baubles, these are perfect to re-fuel after an afternoon of carol singing, game playing and present opening.
+- Gluten Free Christmas Tree Pizza With Piccolo cherry tomatoes® acting as baubles, this is the perfect Christmas showstopper to re-fuel after an afternoon of carol singing, game playing and present opening.